-With the flip of the hearing aid’s telecoil switch, any sound distance between a speaker on a podium and the listener in that auditorium is eliminated, allowing the hearing aid user to hear with greater clarity than one-on-one conversation in quiet.
+With the flip of the hearing aid’s telecoil switch, any sound distance between a speaker on a podium and the listener in that auditorium is eliminated, allowing the hearing aid user to hear the speaker clearly and without background noise.

-For many users, hearing aids, no matter how new their technology, how well they were fitted and no matter how well they work in quiet and intimate situations, do not provide effective assistance when listening from a distance, both in quiet and in noise.
+For many, hearing aids, no matter how new the hearing aid or CI technology, how well they were fitted and no matter how well they work in quiet and intimate situations, do not provide effective assistance when listening from a distance, both in quiet and in noise.
 This is not the fault of the technology of the hearing aid – this is due to the physics of sound and often due to the very nature of hearing loss.
-That is where hearing loops via the telecoils in hearing aids can help.
+That is where hearing loops via the telecoils found in many hearing aids, in hearing aid accessories and every cochlear implant can help.

 Useful links to help you loop your community:

-For the national Assistive Listening Device Locator or to suggest a place that could benefit from a loop Click here.
+For a national Assistive Listening Device Locator or to suggest a place that could benefit from a loop.

-For a white paper on hearing loop technology: Click here.
+For a white paper on hearing loop technology

-For a list of hearing loops by state: Click here
+For a list of hearing loops by state